medic/cht-docs/content/en/apps/tutorials/local-setup.md

 {{< figure src="confirm-medic-conf.png" link="confirm-medic-conf.png" class="right col-6 col-lg-8" >}}

-You can confirm that the installation was successful by typing `medic-conf` in your command line.
+You can confirm that the installation was successful by typing `medic-conf` in your terminal.

 If you have trouble installing `medic-conf`, see the application's [GitHub repository](https://github.com/medic/medic-conf) for more information.